 If for some reason this is not working, you may need to reset the system’s database of permissions privileges for FastScripts, or possibly for the whole system.
 In macOS 10.15 or later, you can focus the reset on just FastScripts, by running a command line such as this from the Terminal:

-Or, if you’re running a copy of FastScripts from the Mac App Store:
+Or, if you’re running a copy of FastScripts 2, run these commands:

 Once you have configured the system to give FastScripts the necessary Accessibility privileges, you should be able to synthesize keystrokes and perform other automation tasks using Accessibility and AppleScript.